Detection and Mitigation of Byzantine Attacks in Distributed Training: Distributed Training Formulation

 \section{Distributed Training Formulation}

-The formulation we discuss is standard in distributed deep learning.
-Assume a loss function $l_i(\mathbf{w})$ for the $i$-th sample where $\mathbf{w}\in\mathbb{R}^d$ is the parameter set of the model.\footnote{The paper's heavily-used notation is summarized in Appendix Table \ref{table:notation}.} We use \emph{mini-batch Stochastic Gradient Descent} (SGD) to minimize the loss over the entire data set, i.e.,
+Assume a loss function $l_i(\mathbf{w})$ for the $i^\mathrm{th}$ sample of the dataset where $\mathbf{w}\in\mathbb{R}^d$ is the set of parameters of the model.\footnote{The paper's heavily-used notation is summarized in Appendix Table \ref{table:notation}.} The objective of distributed training is to minimize the empirical loss function $\hat{L}(\mathbf{w})$ with respect to $\bfw$, where